Papillon

 Training Milestones for Papillon

-Successful training for Papillon respects this breed's excellent (highly intelligent) trainability profile and natural alert tendencies.
+Training a Papillon goes better when the approach reflects the breed's actual trainability rather than a generic template and natural alert tendencies.
 Weeks one through four: focus on establishing trust and learning your Papillon's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Papillon's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Papillon Owners Make